greenelab/deep-review/all-sections.md

 16S rRNA sequences available for training.

-However, because RNNs have been applied to base calls for the Oxford Nanopore long-read sequencer with some success [@1BTJ1KqRa] (discussed further in the next section), one day the entire pipeline, from denoising of through functional classification, may be combined into one step by using powerful LSTMs [@2cMhMv5A].
+However, because RNNs have been applied to base calls for the Oxford Nanopore long-read sequencer with some success [@1BTJ1KqRa] (discussed below), one day the entire pipeline, from denoising to functional classification, may be combined into one step using powerful LSTMs [@2cMhMv5A].
 For example, metagenomic assembly usually requires binning then assembly, but could deep neural nets accomplish both tasks in one network?
 We believe the greatest potential in deep learning is to learn the complete